Cockatrice/Cockatrice/doc/doxygen/extra-pages/developer_documentation/network/protocol/protocol_game_command.md

 **Purpose:** Shuffle a card zone (usually library).

 **Server:**
-- `Server_Game::handleShuffle`
+- `Server_Player::cmdShuffle`
-- Reorders cards in zone
+- Only allows shuffling the deck zone
+- Rejects if the game has not started or the player has conceded
+- Supports partial-range shuffles (`start` / `end`)
 - Emits `Event_Shuffle`
+- Re-reveals the top card if the deck is being tracked

 **Client:**
 - `PlayerEventHandler::eventShuffle`
-- Clears revealed top cards
-- Closes affected zone views
+- Closes affected library views
+- Clears any revealed top card if necessary
+- Updates deck graphics
+- Logs the shuffle

 ---